matitaviola/SE2_Thesis-Management/client/Tests/Manual_tests.md

 CdS/Programmes
 - change the title of the proposal to ["Renamed Proposal"]
 - go to the bottom and click submit botton
-- [proposal 3] title should change to ["Renamed Proposal"] after submitting
+- [Architectural Innovation in Software Development] title should change to ["Renamed Proposal"] after submitting
 ```

 - Should display the data of a proposal:
 ```
 - Login as usr:david@example.com psw:d100003
 - Click on the "Proposals" tab
-- Go to the first row (the one  with "Proposal 3" in the Title column) and click on the last column ("View")
+- Go to the first row (the one  with "Architectural Innovation in Software Development" in the Title column) and click on the last column ("View")
 - Should be visible the Proposal's data:
-    Proposal 3
+    Architectural Innovation in Software Development
     Expiration date: 2022-11-20
-    CdS: CS101
+    CdS: CS101 ENG202 BIO303
     Level: MSc
-    Type C
+    Type: Development
-    Group Z
+    Group: GroupC
     Thesist: Not assigned
-    Co-supervisor: Not assigned
+    Co-supervisor: None
-    Description: Description for Proposal 3
+    Description: Explore the intricate realms of software engineering, emphasizing design and architecture, contributing to the evolution of technology and development.
     Requested knowledge: Knowledge about software engineering
     Notes: Additional info
     Keywords: design, architecture, development